SAP/project-sailor/docs/filter_language.rst

    another field of the object.

-The names of all fields known for an object, and hence all fields which may be used for filtering can be determined by calling the `get_property_mapping` classmethod of the object, such as :meth:`~sailor.assetcentral.notification.Notification.get_property_mapping` etc. This method returns a dictionary, and the keys of this dictionary list all known and filterable fields.
+The names of all fields known for an object, and hence all fields which may be used for filtering can be determined by calling the `get_available_properties` classmethod of the object, such as :meth:`~sailor.assetcentral.notification.Notification.get_available_properties` etc. This method returns a dictionary, and the keys of this dictionary list all known and filterable fields.

 Named Keyword Arguments